跳到主要内容

 • DiskHealthIndicator

-To get started with our first health check, we need to import the TerminusModule into our AppModule.
+To get started with our first health check, let's create the HealthModule and import the TerminusModule into it in its imports array.

 import { Module } from '@nestjs/common';